Mitchina/python_django_proj6_Al.taCucinaTest/README.md

 password field.
 To change with using the method PATCH, switch to the tag 'Raw data', and update the fields you want inside the 'Content' field, clicking then the button PATCH.

-- If you changed the password and want to verify that it has changed in the database, just try to access your token again with your new password http://127.0.0.1:8000/api/user/token.
+- If you changed the password and want to verify that it has changed in the database, just try to access your token again (http://127.0.0.1:8000/api/user/token) with your new password.
 - You can go then to http://127.0.0.1:8000/api/user/me, to see the other changes as well.